songyaojiang/photography/README.md

 - [x] Add follow me on blog with wordpress icon in footer.
 - [ ] Add description to each photo.
 - [ ] Add tags to each photo.
+- [ ] Add videos capability to the website.

 **The followings are from the original README.MD file.**